 |Pain with eye movements||Usually||No|

-Diagnostic Workup for Preseptal and Orbital Cellulitis
+Diagnostic Workup for Periorbital and Orbital Cellulitis

-Imaging is also essential in the evaluation of the patient presenting with possible orbital cellulitis.
+Imaging is essential in evaluating a patient presenting with possible orbital cellulitis.
 Magnetic resonance imaging (MRI) of the orbit can reveal soft tissue involvement, multiple loculations of the posterior segment of the eye, and signs of endophthalmitis.
-A computed tomography scan of the orbital bone can show orbital bone fractures, a possible risk factor for orbital cellulitis due to trauma.
+A computed tomography scan (CT) of the orbital bone can show orbital bone fractures, a possible risk factor for orbital cellulitis due to trauma.
 MRI is preferred to a CT scan if there is cavernous sinus thrombosis.
 Possible indications for orbital imaging include young age, significant periorbital edema, presence of fever, severe eye pain on movement, and presence of focal neurological signs.
 Focal neurological signs suggest spread of the infection to the central nervous system.

-Treatment of Preseptal and Orbital Cellulitis
+Treatment of Periorbital and Orbital Cellulitis

 Treatment options for periorbital and orbital cellulitis can either be medical or surgical.
 Medical management of periorbital cellulitis includes administration of adequate antibiotic therapy to treat the infection and limit its spread.
-Patients with mild preseptal cellulitis who are older than one year of age can be treated in an outpatient setting with oral antibiotics.
-Antibiotics choice should cover the most commonly implicated organisms, namely, staphylococcus aureus, and streptococci.
+Patients with mild periorbital cellulitis who are older than one year of age can be treated in an outpatient setting with oral antibiotics.
+Antibiotics of choice should cover the most commonly implicated organisms, Staphylococcus aureus and Streptococcus spp.

 Those who develop orbital cellulitis should always be treated in an inpatient setting with intravenous antibiotics.
-Patients suspected to have methicillin resistant staphylococcus aureus should receive intravenous vancomycin.
-Combination therapy with intravenous cefotaxime, metronidazole or clindamycin is usually indicated in cases of orbital cellulitis to cover gram-negative organisms and anaerobes.
+Patients suspected to have methicillin-resistant S. aureus should receive intravenous vancomycin.
+Combination therapy with intravenous cefotaxime, metronidazole, or clindamycin is usually indicated in cases of orbital cellulitis to cover Gram-negative organisms and anaerobes.

 Intranasal corticosteroids are indicated in cases of chronic sinusitis to facilitate nasal drainage.
 Treatment of sinusitis in cases of orbital cellulitis was found to provide an improved outcome especially in case of subperiosteal abscesses.

 |Oral antibiotics usually sufficient||Unasyn|